leotgomes2007-byte/Implementa-o_Banco_Dados/Anotações/Aula.md

 SELECT *
 FROM FUNCIONARIO AS F
 FULL JOIN DEPARTAMENTO AS D
 ON F.Dnr = D.Dnumero

-WHERE
-	D.Dnumero IS NULL
-	OR F.Cpf IS NULL;
+WHERE D.Dnumero IS NULL OR F.Cpf IS NULL;

 -- SELF JOIN (quando a tabela se relaciona a ela mesma) -- comparar linhas e posições hierarquicas

 SELECT t1.Pnome, t2.Cpf_supervisor
 FROM FUNCIONARIO AS t1
 JOIN FUNCIONARIO AS t2
 ON t1.Cpf = t2.Cpf

-WHERE
-	t2.Cpf_supervisor IS NOT NULL;
+WHERE t2.Cpf_supervisor IS NOT NULL;

-SELECT
-	F.Pnome AS 'Funcionario',
-	S.Unome AS 'Supervisor'
+SELECT F.Pnome AS 'Funcionario',S.Unome AS 'Supervisor'
 FROM FUNCIONARIO AS F

 JOIN FUNCIONARIO AS S